SPACED-MAN/blank-social/README.md

 INTRODUCTION
 ------------

-This is an effort to simplify the process of displaying a social feed on your website or app.
-It also offers a simple caching solution to limit the 3rd party traffic.
+A simple, no-frills MVC approach to simplifying/normalizing the process of displaying a social networking feed on your website or app.
+It also provides a simple caching mechanism for your feed results to limit traffic to 3rd parties.

-Took a simple, no-frills MVC approach.

-[TO DO: More details to come]
+Currently supports:
+- Facebook page feeds
+- Twitter user feeds
+- Instagram user feeds

 INSTALLATION
 ------------

 N/A (TO DO)

 CONFIGURATION/USAGE
 -------------

 N/A (TO DO)